-As interest and popularity in crypto and digital assets continues its impressive upwards trajectory, naturally, more and more users are looking for exchanges to pick up their favourite tokens and cash out some gains.
-Of course, most crypto users are familiar with centralized custodial exchange giants such as Binance, FTX, Crypto.Com, OKX etc., who provide convenient exchange services, but what about those looking for a non-custodial exchange?
+As interest and popularity in crypto and digital assets continues its impressive upwards trajectory over time, naturally, more and more users are looking for exchanges to pick up their favourite tokens.
+Of course, most crypto users are familiar with centralized custodial exchange giants such as Binance, Crypto.Com, OKX etc., who provide convenient exchange services, but what about those looking for a non-custodial exchange?

 If that sounds like you, you have stumbled across the right article.
 This article will cover the top 5 non-custodial exchanges, why someone may want to consider using one vs a traditional custodial centralized exchange, and which user each non-custodial exchange is best suited for, in my opinion.

 Page Contents 👉

 - 3 The Downsides of Non-Custodial Exchanges

 - 4 Best All-Around: ChangeNow